rand3289/OutNet/readme.md

 https://en.wikipedia.org/wiki/Information_retrieval
 https://en.wikipedia.org/wiki/Wide_area_network

-* Mechanisms/protocols required to implement OutNet are HTTP 1.1, UPnP and digital signatures.
 * OutNet runs as a REST service over HTTP to bypass some firewalls and network restrictions.
 It can run on different port numbers that can change over time.
 Your other services do not have to run over HTTP or TCP.
-* OutNet can sign responses with a private key and supply a public key for signature verification.
-* OutNet can deny connections to external/routable IPs if frequency of requests coming from them is high.
 * Your public local services can find their peers by querying a local OutNet instance.
-* OutNet should include itself in the advertised service list.
-This provides the external/routable/public IP for other services to use.
 * OutNet is capable of "opening a port in your router" via UPnP in order to be accessible from outside of your network (WAN side).
 * It can "open" additional ports for your distributed services to accept connections.
+* OutNet can sign responses with a private key and supply a public key for signature verification.
+* OutNet can deny connections to external/routable IPs if frequency of requests coming from them is high.
+* OutNet has built in blacklist support for filtering selected IPs and keys.
+* Mechanisms/protocols required to implement OutNet are HTTP 1.1, UPnP and digital signatures.

 Reading further requires understanding of the following concepts: